 Not Having an Emergency Fund

-When you don’t have an emergency fund it’s very tough to break out of the paycheck to paycheck mode.
+We all know we should have an emergency fund, but this is a common money mistake because few of us actually do.
+Without an emergency fund, it’s impossible to break out of the paycheck to paycheck mode.
 Because every time you get a few bucks in the bank – wham!
 You need a brake job on your car, or the clothes washer dies.

 So you end up charging hundreds of dollars, paying interest, and having to tighten your belt even more.
 The most common reason given for not having an emergency fund is usually that someone cannot afford to make a regular deposit into the account long enough to accumulate several months of expenses.

-Here are a few posts that may help to uncover enough money for you to start an emergency fund.
+Here are some posts that may help to uncover enough money for you to start an emergency fund.